Board of Directors

 Gail is the founder and CEO of Gail Perry Group, an international fundraising consulting company, and has led workshops on major donor fundraising around the world.
 Her book, “Fired Up Fundraising: Turn Board Passion into Action,” is called the “gold standard guide for building a fundraising board.”
 A passionate gardener, she is currently devoted to building a brand new garden in Chapel Hill.
 Her favorite motto is, “when in doubt, throw a party!”

-B.A.
-Economics, University of North Carolina at Chapel Hill
+BA Political Science, University of North Carolina at Chapel Hill

 EX OFFICIO

-Joseph Jordan, Vice Provost for Academic and Community Engagement, UNC-Chapel Hill
+Marcus Collins, Vice Provost for Academic and Community Engagement, UNC-Chapel Hill

 Damon Waitt, Director, North Carolina Botanical Garden, UNC-Chapel Hill

-Heidi Sawyer-Clark, Garden Clubs of North Carolina
+Linda McLendon, President, The Garden Club of North Carolina

 HONORARY DIRECTORS